andrewmcaleavey/ReliableTrendIndex/README.md

 ```

 That will give the full information.
 However, note that the re-analysis
-changed `mac_rti$values` from a six-observation vector to a difference
+changed `mac_rti$values` to deviation-from-first-observation scores
-score vector of 5 observations.
-This should not have dire consequences
+rather than raw scores.
+This should not have dire consequences but must
-but must be carefully examined, and if the observed scores are
+be carefully examined, and if the observed scores are important,
-important, altering this behavior is possible.
-The summary reflects this
+altering this behavior is possible.
-as well.

 ## Analysis of complete data sets